Dim3nsioneer/Cura-Plugins/README.md

 Modified and new Cura Plugins (authorship Dim3nsioneer)

 'Released' branch:
-This branch contains the currently released versions
+This branch contains the currently released versions for Cura 2.x

+'Legacy' branch:
+This branch contains the released versions for legacy Cura

 'Old versions' branch:
 This branch contains old versions of the Cura plugins.
 Be aware of bugs in this section!